Here’s our nine tips and bedtime rituals on how to get the best night sleep this January!

 It’s critical to our mental health too.
 Restful sleep makes us feel more focussed, positive and calm - things we could all do with a little more of right now!
 As bestselling author Matthew Walker beautifully articulated: “The best bridge between despair and hope is a good night’s sleep.”

-So how can we improve the quality and quantity of our sleep?
-It's pretty simple.
+So heres how to get a better night sleep, i It's pretty simple.
 Here’s nine tips and bedtime rituals to help you get longer and better quality sleep this January!

 1. Choose Your Bed Wisely